Sami Sarjula

 Sami Sarjula (born 30 July 1978 in Kangasniemi) is a Finnish actor.

+Career

 Sarjula has previously been the leading dancer in the Finnish show dance group Scandinavian Hunks.

 From 2004 to 2013, Sarjula starred as Ossi Puolakka in the long-running Finnish drama series Salatut elämät.

 In 2007, Sarjula was a competitor in Tanssii tähtien kanssa, the Finnish version of Dancing with the Stars, but was eliminated in the semifinals.